molokatanPrivate/advanced-item-crafting/README.md

 Each kit will add a defined value to the mod weight and increases the chance for the player to hit that mod.
 The additional mod weight value is based on the configuration for the desired action.

+You can make the selection of 1 kit mandatory for all weighted actions.

+Here some examples, how mod weights are working.

 #### example (no kit):
 There are 30 mods in the pool, each with a mod weight of 100.
 The weight for BradleyDamage when crafting without any kit is 100.